dj-betts/Capstone2/README.md

 - *Resources:* a small csv. *Could I build a decision tree w/ state gun laws?* *Could I figure out which laws are most effective?*
 - *Obstacles:* the small database is kinda weak.
 I also don't really like this one because I don't think more guns helps lower gun violence at all. but I could still build a model that includes it.
 Another idea is to ONLY use gun laws, categoriezed by similiarity of function, to predict the most effective combination of laws to reduce gun violence.

--**BiaS detection**
+-**Bias detection**
 - *Features:* NLP of articles posted on twitter and facebook.
 I want to focus on certain type of words that tend to be highly biased, for example "absolutes"  (i.e. 'totally', 'finally', 'all', 'every') for language that is more "nuanced" (i.e. idk. not those words?).
 OR I could pull all articles from a newspapers and analyze articles from op-ed, editorial, and new desks.
-- *Target:* predicitng if an article is "fake" based on words used.
-OR measure the bias of an article based on the words with some threshold of bias vs. opinion. it to NLP of podcasts and youtube channels. or maybe the model is choosing between the three different types of newspaper articles from the same newspaper.
-I think it's be more effective to use a wide variety of sources to improve independence.
+- *Target1:* predicitng if an article is "fake" based on words used
+- *Target2:* measure the bias of an article based on the words with some threshold of bias vs. opinion. it to NLP of podcasts and youtube channels.
+*Target3:* model that correctly guesses whether an article is from an op-ed section or not.
+These are all a similar idea.
-- *Resources:* Twitter or Facebook API w/ articles flagged as "fake"
+- *Resources:* Twitter or Facebook API w/ articles flagged as "fake".
+NYTimes op-ed vs news desk.
-- *Obstacles:* I don't know.
-I just thought of this idea.
-Is it possible w/ my time and skill set restraints?
+- *Obstacles:* It feels like a big project and I'm not sure if it's in my skill set.

 -**Beating the Odds**
 - *Features:* educational level, educaitonal field, technical experience, age, race, gender, campus location, remote vs local, staff.